-Kym Elphinstone is an arts advisor and advocate with more than 20 years experience working in the contemporary visual arts within Australia and globally.
+Kym Elphinstone is an arts advisor and cultural strategist with more than 20 years experience working in the contemporary visual arts within Australia and globally.

 Scroll To Learn More